-- Puberty: Kids tend to sprout really fast during this phase of life and it’s reaffirming to let them know it’s normal to spot a few stretch marks during puberty and would most likely fade as they grow.
+- Puberty: Kids tend to sprout really fast during this phase of life and it’s reaffirming to let them know that it’s normal to spot a few stretch marks during puberty which could likely fade as they grow.

 - Genetics: They say the apple doesn’t fall far from the tree.
 If a family member has stretch marks, it’s possible you’re prone to having those warrior marks as well.
-Good news is, it can be avoided because genetics loads the gun but your lifestyle pulls the trigger.
+The good news is: this can be avoided.
+If genetics loads the gun, your lifestyle has to pull the trigger.

 Other factors include the use of steroids and medical conditions.
-Although stretch marks are very common they are not necessarily evil especially for pregnant women who need their body to expand to make room for the little human they are helping create.
+Although stretch marks are very common, they are not necessarily evil, especially for pregnant women who need their bodies to expand to make room for the little human they’re helping create.

-But stretch marks are actually preventable.
-Even if you’re at risk of having stretch marks there are ways to prevent their occurrence.
-Your best bet is to keep your skin well hydrated and moisturized at all times so it can maintain or improve its elasticity.
+Having said that, stretch marks are actually preventable.
+Even if you’re at risk of having them, there are ways to prevent their occurrence.
+Your best bet is to keep your skin well hydrated and moisturized at all times so it can maintain/improve its natural elasticity.

 There are several factors that could cause rapid weight gain like thyroid malfunctions so if after frequent exercise and eating healthy you find you’re still gaining weight uncontrollably, see a doctor to rule out any health issues.
 Controlling your body from changing rapidly is a sure way of preventing the tiger stripes from creeping up on you.

 Argan oil is rich in Vitamin E and is 100% natural, making it very safe.
-Studies have shown that using Argan Oil has helped increase skin’s elasticity.
+Studies have shown that using Argan Oil has helped increase skin elasticity.
 It has also been proven that argan oil not only prevents stretch marks but also fades out already existing ones because of its high fatty acids content.
-Whether consumed or applied topically, argan oil is safe to use long term.
+Whether consumed or applied topically, argan oil is safe to use long-term.

 Also, consuming foods like sardines, soybeans, chia seeds which are rich in omega-3 has been found to prevent stretch marks.
 Vitamin C also plays a vital role in the development of collagen which is essential for skin strength and elasticity.
 It not only prevents stretch marks but also reduces the appearance of wrinkles.
 It can be found in many fruits and vegetables but most especially in citrus fruits like oranges.